This post is in two parts.

 We wouldn’t be human if we didn’t grieve or shed tears for the loss of a loved one.
 Even Jesus wept.
 God created us with our emotions of tears, laughter, sadness.

 But how cruel it would be for a mom and dad to lose a little daughter never ever to see her face again!
-Or for a husband to lose a wife or a wife to lose a husband to be told ‘that’s the end!’
+Or for a husband to lose a wife or a wife her husband to be told ‘that’s the end!’
 But because of the Lord’s compassion, there are loving clues in His word that we will be joyfully reunited with our loved ones again.
 This fact helped King David with his grief on the death of his child.

 God had taken David’s son because it was conceived in some sin David had committed.
-The child became sick so David fasted for him to live but his prayers weren’t answered.
+The child became sick so David fasted for him to live but his prayers were not answered.
 David had to live with the pain of losing a son, but he did draw some comfort that he would see him again, “I will go to him, but he will not return to me” (2 Samuel 12:23).

 *The rich man recognised Lazarus in heaven!